-However, we wish to submit that whatever the Ministry or TRAI may think and give statements in the media about the success of digitisation, it has been a failure so far as even after three years, no benefits to consumers are visible.
-No broadcaster has dared to make a programme or discussion on the subject involving consumers.
+However, we wish to submit that whatever the Ministry or TRAI may think and give statements in the media about the success of digitisation, it has been a failure so far, as even after three years, no benefits to consumers are visible.
+No broadcaster has dared to make a programme, public debate or discussion on the subject involving consumers.
+Fearing backlash from consumers, even the last government had strictly prohibited the print media to report any unfavourable reactions to the mandatory implementation.
 We have been mentioning since the beginning that two years time is not at all adequate to bring such a large scale change affecting 120 million households where 70% are from poor or lower income groups.
 Also, TRAI knew very well that STBs are not manufactured in India and we cannot depend on international suppliers in a given time frame.
 Also, there is no check on quality of imported STBs or even quality of service.
 Everything is on papers and both TRAI and MIB think everything has gone according to their plan.
 What we have achieved is further increase in monopoly of one or two players who already enjoyed vertical monopoly even before the implementation started and TRAI has already given recommendation against these monopolies.